All Episodes

 How long have they been in the works, do you think?

-I have been asking myself this, because this is not spontaneous eruption here.
+I have been asking myself this because this is not spontaneous eruption here.

-This is a well-thought out plan.
+This is a well-thought-out plan.

-It's just like, remember back during the uh debate on an illegal immigration bill, miraculously something a million people showed up someplace or 100,000 showed up Los Angeles or wherever, and we were told, yeah, that's genuine passion out there.
+It's just like, remember, back during the debate on an illegal immigration bill, miraculously, something like a million people showed up someplace, or 100,000 showed up, Los Angeles or wherever.

-No, it was all structured, it was organized.
+No, it was all structured.

-Just as this is.
+It was organized just as this is.

 What'd you say?

-Pretty low turnout?
+Pretty low turnout.

 You think it's low turnout?